awatahirqa/ims-demo/README.md

 mvn clean package
 ```

-4. This will now run all testing, ensuring it all passes, you'll get JAR file in the target folder.
+4. This will now run all of teh applications testing, ensuring it all passes, you'll then get JAR file produced in the project target folder.

 ## Deployment